nrwl/nx/docs/react/fundamentals/use-modern-tools.md

 ├── package.json
 ├── .prettierrc # prettier config
-├── .prettierignore # config to ignore files from prettier ├── tsconfig.json
+├── .prettierignore # config to ignore files from prettier └── tsconfig.json
-└── tslint.json
 ```

 You can run:

-- `yarn format:write` to format the files
+- `nx format:write` to format the files
-- `yarn format:check` to check the formatted files
+- `nx format:check` to check the formatted files

 Read more about [Prettier](https://prettier.io).